euisuck2/Deep-Learning-project-1/CNN/README.md

 Train and test set label files stored under
 ```
 data/AVA/ava_labels_train.json
+data/AVA/ava_labels_train_entire.json
 data/AVA/ava_labels_test.json
 ```

 For the AVA dataset we randomly assigned 90% of samples to the train set, and 10% to the test set, and throughout training a 5% validation set will be split from the training set to evaluate the training performance after each epoch.
+There are two train json files: a train set that only contains "interior" category images and entire image labels.

 ## Copyright